*We were sent some products to review. All opinions are our own*

-I have been feeding my family (first my husband, then my children) a mainly gluten-free diet for a long time now, and because my husband is gluten intolerance, I try to stick to a gluten-free diet for all of us, because it’s easier to stick to and cater for than buying different foods for everyone.
+I have been feeding my family a mainly gluten-free diet for a long time now, and because my husband is gluten intolerance, I try to stick to a gluten-free diet for all of for a fair amount of the time, because it’s easier to stick to and cater for than buying different foods for everyone.
+The children and I do eat normal bread, but we interchange with gluten free bread, depending on convenience.
 Bread is something we have experimented with over the years.
 I have bought many loaves of gluten-free bread and even attempted to make my own, and we have become very picky about what works for us.
 Bread is thing my husband missed most when he was told he needed to stop eating gluten and it’s hard to find replacements for.

 The main problem with gluten-free bread is texture and taste.
 Gluten in traditional bread is what makes bread “bread” and finding ways to make gluten-free bread resemble that is challenging.
 Also sometimes the ingredients used to replace the wheat in bread can make the texture of the bread very dry and tasteless and not something you want to use for you sandwiches or lunchbox.